In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-As the error message gives no indication of which of the above may be causing the issue, a ‘trial and error’ method is required to fix the problem.
+As the error message gives no indication of which of the above may have specifically caused the issue, a ‘trial and error’ method may be required to fix the problem.

 Is Your Server Up And Running?

-If you experience an “error establishing a database connection,” it’s best to start by eliminating the possibility that your web server is the cause of the issue.
+If you experience an “error establishing a database connection,” it’s best to start by eliminating the possibility that your web server may be the cause of the problem.

-Contact your host’s technical support team to notify them of the issue.
-If there is an issue with your server, this should fix the problem.
+Contact your web host’s technical support team to notify them of the issue.
+If there is a problem with your server, this should correct the problem.
 Depending on your web host, they may also be able to fix the problem from their end.

 Below are additional troubleshooting methods you can try if you want to try to diagnose and correct the issue yourself.